-Real time Laguna Beach weather forecast, current conditions, monthly temperature, rainfall and ocean temperature averages, live satellite view plus details on the best weather seasons to plan your next vacation.
+Real time Laguna Beach weather forecast, current conditions, monthly temperature, rainfall and ocean temperature averages, and details on the best weather seasons to plan your next vacation.

 As with most southern California beach communities, Laguna Beach has some of the best weather in the world.
 However, there are better months to visit than others.